spcl/serverless-benchmarks/docs/platforms.md

 In OpenWhisk, this setup is changed - SeBS will first attempt to verify if the image exists already in the registry and skip building the Docker image when possible.
-Then, SeBS tcan deploy seamlessly to OpenWhisk using default images available on Docker Hub.
+Then, SeBS can deploy seamlessly to OpenWhisk using default images available on Docker Hub.
 Furthermore, checking for image existence in the registry helps avoid failing invocations in OpenWhisk.